Everything You Need to Know About Amino Acids

 What Are Amino Acids?

-play many crucial functions within the body including growth and repair of muscle, skin and connective tissue as well as cellular metabolism and building hormones, blood proteins and enzymes.
+They play many crucial functions within the body including growth and repair of muscle, skin and connective tissue as well as cellular metabolism and building hormones, blood proteins and enzymes.
 They are small molecules, which are made when our body digests and breaks down protein.

 What Are Amino Acids Made Of?